wiredot/copernicus1/readme.txt

 Contributors: psoluch
 Tags: framework, template, smarty
 Requires at least: 4.2
-Tested up to: 4.2
+Tested up to: 4.7
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Copernicus is a WordPress Framework that makes creating themes more efficient and adds a lot of additional functionality.
+Copernicus is a set of tools that make creating themes more efficient.

 Copernicus is in experimental mode.
 Use at your own risk!